 Getting definitive answers to these questions will help to ensure that you make the right choice of web designer.

-Making your site appear as high as possible in Search Engine (Google, Yahoo, MSN to name but a few) results.
+Search Engine Optimisation is the process of making your site appear as high as possible in Search Engine (Google, Yahoo, Bing to name but a few) results.

 We'll assume that you have a fair idea of what to look for in a web designer, but we'd like to add one more vital ingredient to the mix.
-If you've browsed our site you'll have noticed that we're sticklers for valid coding, which can make or break a site.
+If you've read our Why We're Good page you'll have noticed that we're sticklers for valid coding, which can make or break a site.
 We strongly recommend that you:

 Valid coding ensures that web sites display as intended across all browsers.
 To illustrate this fundamental requirement, let us tell you about Chris's web site.